nathanbraun/nathanbraun-com/content/books/politics.md

-Here I'm mostly thinking of progressives, which seems to have taken the oppression/non-oppression axis so far in one direction (particularly when it comes to racial, sexual and gender identities) that it always reminds me (not sure if this is weird or not) of *allergies*.
+Here I'm mostly thinking of progressives, which seems to have taken the oppression/non-oppression axis so far in one direction (particularly when it comes to racial, sexual and gender identities) that it always reminds me (not sure if this is weird) of *allergies*.

 Allergies are caused by your body's immune system reacting too strongly to things that are really not that big of a deal.
-Similarly, I think the left's hyper sensitivity to any sort of (real or percieved) identity-based oppression is causing real dysfunction, both within the left itself and in society at large.
+Similarly, the left's hyper sensitivity to any sort of (real or perceived) identity-based oppression is causing real dysfunction, both within the left itself and in society at large.

 ### 5. Many of today's ideological fault lines seem to be about nature vs nurture, how does this fit in?

 My guess: this is mostly relevant in impacting how people view the extent of oppression.

-For example: take the underrepresentation of women in tech.
+Take the underrepresentation of women in tech.
 If everyone is a [Blank Slate](https://www.amazon.com/dp/B000QCTNIM/), the fact there are fewer women in tech might be due to oppression.

-But if — on *average* (individuals are all over the place, which is good!) — women are naturally less inclined to study tech related fields (whether because of a things/people dynamic or because on average [girls are better at reading](https://marginalrevolution.com/marginalrevolution/2019/09/girls-comparative-advantage-in-reading-can-largely-explain-the-gender-gap-in-math-related-fields.html), whatever) than this disparity might be just something that happens, no oppression necessary.
+But if — on *average* (individuals are all over the place, which is good!)
+— women are naturally less inclined to study tech related fields (whether because of a things/people dynamic or because on average [girls are better at reading](https://marginalrevolution.com/marginalrevolution/2019/09/girls-comparative-advantage-in-reading-can-largely-explain-the-gender-gap-in-math-related-fields.html), whatever) than this disparity might be just something that happens, no oppression necessary.